Shakib-Uz-Zaman/FilmHaat/replit.md

 # FilmHaat - Multi-Site Movie Search Aggregator

 ## Overview
-FilmHaat is a PHP-based web application designed to aggregate movie search results from multiple websites into a single, user-friendly interface.
-Its primary purpose is to simplify movie discovery by allowing users to search across various sources simultaneously.
-The project aims to provide a centralized platform for finding movies, inspired by streaming service UIs, with a fully dynamic section and category system that can be configured without touching code.
-The business vision is to become a go-to platform for movie enthusiasts seeking a consolidated view of available titles across multiple sources.
+FilmHaat is a PHP-based web application that aggregates movie search results from multiple websites into a single, user-friendly interface.
+It aims to simplify movie discovery by providing a centralized platform inspired by streaming service UIs, featuring a fully dynamic section and category system configurable without code changes.
+The business vision is to become a primary platform for movie enthusiasts to find titles across various sources.

 ## User Preferences
-I want to emphasize a few key preferences for how the agent should interact with this project:
-- No changes to `config.php` unless explicitly requested: This file is central to the application's external integrations, and I want to maintain strict control over its contents.
+- No changes to `config.php` unless explicitly requested.
-- Prioritize UI/UX consistency: When implementing new features or making modifications, ensure the dark theme, color palette, and layout are maintained.
+- Prioritize UI/UX consistency, especially maintaining the dark theme, color palette, and layout.
-- Focus on performance: Any new features or modifications should consider performance implications, especially regarding data loading and rendering.
-Lazy loading and efficient data handling are crucial.
+- Focus on performance; new features should consider implications for data loading and rendering, utilizing lazy loading and efficient data handling.
 - Detailed explanations for complex changes: If a proposed change involves significant architectural modifications or new design patterns, please provide a detailed explanation of the rationale and impact before implementation.
 - Iterative development: I prefer a step-by-step approach for larger features, allowing for review and feedback at each stage.